mne-tools/mne-python/doc/manual/decoding.rst

 correspond to decoding the patterns of brain activity recorded at distinct time instants.

-The object to for Temporal Generalization is :class:`decoding.GeneralizingEstimator`.
+The object for Temporal Generalization is :class:`decoding.GeneralizingEstimator`.
 It expects as input :math:`X` and :math:`y` (similarly to :class:`decoding.SlidingEstimator`) but, when generate predictions from each model for all time instants.
 The class